How Long Should I Breastfeed And How Do I Wean?

 Causes of early weaning:

 You may want to wean your baby from breast milk early if you are having problems.
 Most of these problems can be resolved to allow breastfeeding to continue.
-Talk with your primary healthcare provider if you are thinking about weaning early for any reason.
+Talk with your PHP if you are thinking about weaning early for any reason.

 - Low breast milk supply: You may feel that your breasts are not making enough milk to satisfy your baby.
 Most mothers do make enough milk for their babies, even if they think they do not.